moments-behavior/orange/README.md

 ## Reference
-Some code inspired by https://github.com/diptodip/yellow
+Some code inspired by a raycast repo [yellow](https://github.com/diptodip/yellow).